ramkumar2122/Text-to-Image-Generation/README.md

 This will create a directory  ```Data/images_generated_from_text/``` with a folder corresponding to every row of the ***text.txt*** file.
 Each of these folders will contain images for that text.

-The following are the parameters you need to set, in case you have used different parameters for training the model.

 FLAG | VALUE TYPE | DEFAULT VALUE | DESCRIPTION
 --- | --- | --- | ---